Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

 Source: Ecom Retention

-More Conversions thinks about retention across every channel: email, SMS, WhatsApp, direct mailings.
-The technical level is high, the results speak for themselves.
-There's nothing to question about the competence.
+More Conversions thinks retention across all channels: email, SMS, WhatsApp, direct mail.
+The technical level is high, and the results speak for themselves.
+There's nothing to fault about the competence.

-But — and this is why they don't rank higher: this is premium territory.
-The pricing sits at the top end, and a migration to Klaviyo is effectively assumed.
-For brands under seven figures in annual revenue — which is most of the DACH e-commerce field — that gets hard to justify.
+But — and this is why they don't rank higher here: this is premium terrain.
+Pricing sits at the upper end, and a migration to Klaviyo is effectively a prerequisite.
+For brands below seven-figure annual revenue — the majority of DACH e-commerce — that's hard to justify.

 Pros